chamaeleonidae/api/docs/js/show-tour.md

 **Use this JS API method to show a Tour using custom criteria**

-*To learn more about the Chameleon Tours product, please visit [this section from our Help Center](https://help.chameleon.io/en/collections/74747-tours).*
+*To learn more about the Chameleon Tours product, please visit [this section](https://help.chameleon.io/en/collections/74747-tours) in our Help Center.*

 ---